 This article was featured in PR Newswire

 Essilor Vision Foundation strives to give children a brighter future by helping them see the world more clearly.
-Since 2007, EVF has provided more than one million pairs of eyeglasses to individuals in need.
+Since 2007, EVF has provided more than two million pairs of eyeglasses to individuals in need.
 Essilor Vision Foundation is a 501(c)(3) public, non-profit organization committed to eliminating poor vision and its lifelong consequences.
 To learn more, visit www.evfusa.org.

 Media Contact: Meredith Marmurek | Email: meredith.marmurek@essilorusa.com | 214-850-3642